SlothzDoCode/EPQ/README.md

 - Is it possible to make motorsport safer than it currently is? (essay) Y

-- How effective is AI in motorsport? (essay) Y
+- How effective is AI in motorsport strategy? (essay) Y

+-